clone

 This callout is important — please don't skip it when moving between major branches, it saves a lot of time debugging mysterious build/test failures.

-npm (node package manager), git, optional nvm/volta for Node version management.npm run test:prepare).Layout
+npm (node package manager), git, optional nvm/volta for Node version management.npm run test:prepare).During local install, husky wires up the pre-commit, pre-push, and commit-msg hooks through the prepare script.

 The repo includes a convenience script: